Dolphins are benching Tua Tagovailoa for rookie Quinn Ewers against the Bengals

 The Denver Broncos took the NFL's all-time biggest cap hit of $85 million for releasing Russell Wilson in 2024.

 It's unclear if the Dolphins will stick with Ewers beyond Sunday.
-They close the season at home against the Tampa Bay Buccaneer and at New England.
+They close the season at home against the Tampa Bay Buccaneers and at New England.

+“In Tua’s shoes, it’s tough,” Ewers said.
+"I was benched in the middle of a game last year.
+So I mean, I know how he feels, and it’s a bad feeling.”

 Maaddi reported from Tampa.